Anna Podojil: Track and field

 After five seasons at Arkansas, Podojil was drafted by the Washington Spirit in the third round (35th overall) of the 2024 NWSL Draft.
 She did not report to the Spirit's preseason because of her knee injury.
 She went through recovery in Arkansas and afterwards decided to return to her track and field roots with Arkansas's nationally ranked team, although she did not rule out pursuing professional soccer in the future.
 She had spoken with the track head coach about joining the team earlier, but the pandemic moving part of her sophomore soccer season to the spring made it not work out.
 She ran the 600 meters in 1:26.95 in her college debut, the ninth-best time in the event in college history.
 She later helped set the college record in the 4 × 800 meter relay (8:16.12), running 2:05.5 in her leg.
 She primarily competed in the 800 meters, recording a best time of 2:02.12 at the SEC indoor championship finals, good for fourth place.

 International career

 Podojil was called into training camps with the United States under-18 team in 2017.
 She played in two friendlies for the under-20 team against France and Brazil in 2019.

 Personal life

 Podojil is the oldest of three children born to Dan and Rebecca Podojil.
 Her parents were track and field athletes at Miami University in Ohio, both in hurdling and her father also in decathlon.
 Her younger sister, Elle, played soccer with her at Arkansas for four years, and her younger brother, John, runs track at Miami.
+Following her college track season, she opted not to pursue professional soccer and went into nursing.